 Diageo has a well-developed and embedded policy framework that addresses human rights, and specifically the risk of modern slavery.
 This framework details our commitment to acting ethically and with integrity in all our business dealings and to implementing and enforcing systems and controls to prevent modern slavery in our business and in our value chain.
 We are also committed to ensuring there is transparency in our approach to tackling modern slavery in our own business and throughout our value chain.

 We expect the same high standards from all of our contractors, suppliers and other business partners, and we require our contractors and suppliers to comply with our policies and codes to combat the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
 We expect our suppliers in turn to hold their own suppliers to the same high standards.

 We have regular contact with our trading partners to check, as far as possible, that they are similarly committed to good practices in relation to their workforce and contractors.

 Our policy framework addresses human rights, and specifically the risk of modern slavery, and is supported by training.

-Our Partnering with Suppliers standard – our code for suppliers - has been developed to help drive higher standards in our supply chain.
+- Our Partnering with Suppliers Standard has been developed to help drive higher standards in our supply chain.
 It sets out the minimum standards we require of our suppliers, along with the wider sustainability aspirations we expect our suppliers to be working towards in areas such as water management and emissions reductions.
-The standard is structured around the following five focus areas of engagement with our suppliers; Business Integrity and Ethical Standards; Human Rights and Labour Standards; Health and Safety, Environmental Impact; Sustainable Agricultural Supply Chains.
+The standard is structured around the following five focus areas of engagement with our suppliers: Business Integrity and Ethical Standards; Human Rights and Labour Standards; Health and Safety; Environmental Impact; Sustainable Agricultural Supply Chains.